pointfeev/CreamInstaller/README.md

 ###### The program utilizes SmokeAPI v1.0.3 and ScreamAPI v3.0.1 downloaded from those posts and embedded into the program itself; no download necessary on your part!
 ---
 #### Description:
-Automatically finds all installed Steam/Epic games and their respective Steamworks/Epic Online Services DLL locations on the user's computer, automatically parses SteamCMD, Steam Store, and Epic Games Store for those games' DLCs, then provides a very simple graphical interface utilizing the gathered information.
+Automatically finds all installed Steam and Epic games with their respective Steamworks and Epic Online Services DLL locations on the user's computer, parses SteamCMD, Steam Store, and Epic Games Store for user-selected games' DLCs, then provides a very simple graphical interface utilizing the gathered information.

-The primary function of the program is to **automatically generate and install SmokeAPI or ScreamAPI** for whichever games and DLCs the user selects, however through the use of the **right-click context menu** the user can also:
+The primary function of the program is to **automatically generate and install SmokeAPI and/or ScreamAPI** for whichever games and DLCs the user selects, however through the use of the **right-click context menu** the user can also:
 * automatically repair the Paradox Launcher
-* open the parsed SteamCMD/GraphQL AppInfo in Notepad
+* open parsed Steam and/or Epic Games appinfo in Notepad(++)
-* refresh the parsed SteamCMD/GraphQL AppInfo
+* refresh parsed Steam and/or Epic Games appinfo
-* open Root directories or Steamworks/Epic Online Services DLL directories in Explorer
+* open root game directories and Steamworks/Epic Online Services DLL directories in Explorer
-* open SteamDB/ScreamDB/Steam Store/Epic Games Store/Steam Community links in the default browser
+* open SteamDB, ScreamDB, Steam Store, Epic Games Store and Steam Community links in the default browser

 ---
 #### Features: